-For consideration for all types of financial aid available, you must file the 2014-15 FAFSA as soon as possible after January 1, 2014.
-The FAFSA is available online at www.FAFSA.ed.org.
-If you applied for financial aid in 2013-14, you may be able to use a Renewal FAFSA.
+For consideration for all types of financial aid available, you must file the 2020–21 FAFSA as soon as possible after November 1, 2019.
+The FAFSA is available online at www.fafsa.ed.gov.
+If you applied for financial aid in 2019–20, you may be able to use a Renewal FAFSA.
 The Renewal FAFSA is pre-filled with data that may not have changed from the previous year (such as the demographic information).
 Financial information that changes from year to year (adjusted gross income, taxes paid, asset information, etc.) will need to be added.
-Renewal applicants automatically receive PINs if they filed online in 2013-14, or made corrections to their 2013-14 FAFSA online.
-If you have not received your PIN or you cannot remember your PIN, go to www.PIN.ed.gov and your PIN will be e-mailed to you within 1 to 5 days.
 Please be sure to include New York Law School’s code “G02783” and your housing plans when completing the FAFSA.

 The Department of Education randomly selects students in a process called Verification.
 If you are selected for Verification, you will be notified on your SAR.
-You will be required to submit to the Office of Financial Aid a copy of your (and your spouses’s) official 2012 tax transcript obtained from www.irs.gov, and W-2 forms, and you may be required to submit a completed Verification Worksheet.
+You will be required to submit to the Office of Financial Aid a copy of your (and your spouse’s) 2018 IRS tax return transcript obtained from www.irs.gov, and W-2 forms, and you may be required to submit a completed Verification Worksheet.
 New York Law School will automatically inform you of required additional documentation if you are selected.
 Individuals selected for Verification have 30 days to provide the required documentation.
 Failure to meet the deadline may result in ineligibility for federal student aid.

 Institutional Need-Based Aid

 If you wish to be considered for New York Law School need-based aid, you must also complete the parents’ section of the FAFSA.